eliasson/markuseliasson.se/content/article/managing-your-javascript-dependencies.md

 ## Roll your own registry

 Most rely on http://www.npmjs.org when downloading packages, it's free, it has **tons** of packages and they do a great job keeping it online.
 Still, it is a commercial company running that service, [npm, Inc.](https://www.npmjs.com/about) Do you trust them to always keep your dependencies around?
-What if the service suddenly goes away, transfers to a paid service, or it gets bought and shut down.
+What if the service suddenly goes away, transfers to a paid service, or it gets bought and shut down?

 During the left-pad incident, npm, Inc. decided to transfer a package name in use to another owner than the current owner due to brand infringement claims.
 What guarantee is there that something like this does not happen again?